A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - Other past perks have included offering cool video+mobile “Chase Charge & Watch” chargers

-- If offered in 2023 (not clear yet), sign up for the “Fan Pass” on the app to be entered into a sweepstakes and track your activity on site.
+- Sign up for the “Fan Pass” on the app to be entered into a sweepstakes and track your activity on site.
 Scan your personal barcode at various stations around the event to collect “badges,” which can redeem for prizes.

 - Do your shopping for US Open gear early in the tournament – stores run out of the popular sizes fast.